yousefmekhlafi/Multiple-Disease-Prediction/README.md

 Scope of simple deployment Guided with Siddhardhan's YT channel:

-1. Learn ML classification on different datasets with jupyter notebook experimented conducted separately
+1. Learn ML classification on different datasets with jupyter notebook experiments conducted separately
 2. Saved models are used to deploy said experiments in a Streamlit app locally